 Tutorials are also given by our College Lecturers in Anatomy and Neurophysiology.

 Only Oxford pre-clinical students may apply to Oxford for clinical study.
-The majority of Wadham's pre-clinical students stay in Oxford to complete their clinical course (some having intercalated a research degree - an MSc or a DPhil - between their undergraduate course and clinical studies).
+The majority of Wadham's pre-clinical students stay in Oxford to complete their clinical course.
 During the 3rd year of the course, students are invited to apply to Oxford Clinical School or one of the medical schools of London University.
 All suitably qualified Oxford pre-clinical students will be guaranteed an offer from the Oxford Clinical School should they so choose or if their application to the London Medical Schools is unsuccessful.
 If our pre-clinical students move to other Oxford colleges or to London, Wadham welcomes clinical students who may have completed their pre-clinical years at other Oxford colleges.
 The Clinical School advises suitable applicants on the procedure for applying to join a specific college; information can be found on the Medical School website.

 Wadham provides a base for clinical students away from the hospital, and this offers a valuable opportunity to get to know graduates in other disciplines and to become involved in the life of the MCR.Funding support